covalenthq/goldrush-bitcoin-wallet-ui/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fcovalenthq%2Fgoldrush-bitcoin-wallet-ui&env=NEXT_PUBLIC_GOLDRUSH_API_KEY&envDescription=Visit%20Covalent%20to%20sign%20up%20for%20an%20API%20key&envLink=https%3A%2F%2Fwww.covalenthq.com%2Fplatform%2Fauth%2Fregister%2F)

-## Creating your own GoldRush Bitcoin Wallet UI
+## Creating your own GoldRush Bitcoin Wallet & Portfolio UI

-The GoldRush Bitcoin Wallet UI is a Template Repository.
+The GoldRush Bitcoin Wallet & Portfolio UI is a Template Repository.
 It can be cloned and modified as per different specific use cases.

 1.  **Fork Repository**: Fork the repository either by clicking the `Use this template` at the top of the repository or clicking [here](https://github.com/new?owner=covalenthq&template_name=goldrush-bitcoin-wallet-ui&template_owner=covalenthq)